Cycling to Wakefield

 It’s also at this location where you’ll have to make a decision about your final leg to Wakefield.
 You can simply continue on the 105 for the next 9 kilometres.
 This route is pleasant enough and it has a good paved shoulder all the way.
 When you get to the traffic circle, turn right on Chemin de la Vallée de Wakefield, and you’ll soon be right in town.

 Your other option is to get off the 105 by turning right onto Chemin de la Riviere (River Road).
-The main reason for taking this route is because it offer some great scenery.
+The main reason for taking this route is because it offers some great scenery.
 Up to this point, you will have only caught the occasional glimpse of the river when riding along the 105.
 By comparison, you’ll often be right next to the water when cycling along Chemin de la Riviere.
 Unfortunately, there are a few disadvantages with this road.
 Soon after getting on it, you will hit a couple of good hills (the rest of the route is very flat).
 But the biggest problem with this road is that the condition of its asphalt surface ranges from merely okay, to downright awful.
 It should also be noted that Chemin de la Riviere has no paved shoulder, but this shouldn’t be much of a concern since traffic tends to be very light.

 A Dangerous Hill